Ayvalik Aegean Coast, Turkey Travel Guide

 Cultural awareness deepens your travel experience.

 Handshakes are common upon meeting, especially between men.
 "Merhaba" (Hello) is an universal greeting.
-"Günaydın" for good morning, "İyi günler" for good day, "İyi akşamlar" for good evening.
+"Günaydın" for good morning, "İyi günler" for hello, "İyi akşamlar" for good evening.

 Casual dress is acceptable in most public areas.
 Smart casual works for upscale restaurants.
-Beachwear is for beaches and pools, not town.
+Beachwear is for shores and pools, not town.

 Refer to sections on dining customs and tipping.
 Sharing meze is common.
 Bread accompanies almost every meal.